GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/outbound-saml-shib.md

     - *File*: Choose `File` if the SP has provided an uploadable metadata document in XML format.
     - *URI*: Chose `URI` if the SP metadata is hosted on a URI that is accessible from the Internet.
     - *Generate*: Choose `Generate` if the SP is an "in-house application" or the “Shibboleth SP” is going to be installed in the target application (SP).
 This option will generate a how-to guide for installing the Shibboleth SP.
+    - *Federation*: Choose this option if the target application (SP) is affiliated with a federation service (e.g. InCommon, NJEdge etc.).
+Learn more about working with a federation [below](#federation-configuration).

 !!!
 Note
     If you plan on using the Generate method, please note the following:
-            - URL is the hostname of the SP.
+    - The URL is the hostname of the SP.
-            - You must provide a **non password protected** Public Certificate, which is a Base64 encoded ASCII file, and contain "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----".
+    - You must provide a **non password protected** public certificate, which is a Base64 encoded ASCII file, and contain "-----BEGIN CERTIFICATE-----" and "-----END CERTIFICATE-----".
     - After creating the Trust Relationship, download the generated configuration files from the `Download Shibboleth2 configuration files` link and place these configuration files inside your SP configuration.

-    - *Federation*: Choose this option if the target application (SP) is affiliated with a federation service (e.g. InCommon, NJEdge etc.).
-Learn more about working with a federation [below](#federation-configuration).

 - **Released**: The SPs required attributes must be added to this panel.
 The required attributes can be selected from the menu on the left with the heading “Release Additional Attributes”.

 - **Entity Type**: You have two options to choose for entity type.